Douglas L. Braunstein

 Doug received his B.S. from Cornell University in 1983 and his J.D. from Harvard Law School in 1986.

-Doug Bergeron is a Founding CEO Partner and Managing Partner of Hudson Executive Capital.
+Doug Bergeron is a Managing Partner of Hudson Executive Capital.
 Doug has been a trusted advisor and co-investor at the Firm since 2015.
-He has been instrumental in several investments, most prominently Cardtronics and USA Technologies.
+He has been instrumental in several investments as a CEO Partner of the firm, most prominently Cardtronics and USA Technologies.
+He currently serves as Chairman of the Board of USA Technologies, Inc.

 Doug has over 35 years of industry experience including 12 years as CEO of VeriFone, one of the world’s largest and most recognized financial technologies companies.
 During his tenure, VeriFone’s sales grew from $297M to $2 billion, and enterprise value grew from $50M to over $5 billion.